 Tags: Egg Cream, First Love, Milk, Raspberry Egg Cream, Raspberry Syrup, Seltzer, Soda

-Since this post is Part 8 of Bad Boy First Love, I’m going to send you HERE to read about it.
+Since I’m lazy, I’m going to send you HERE to read about it.
 They did a great job tracing the history and describing it, along with a recipe for an authentic chocolate egg cream.

 I made two egg creams, one to taste and one for photos then taste.
 Of course I forgot to stir the one for photos while pouring the seltzer.
 It should be creamy and uniform, not mottled like that, although it does look kind of cool.